ShirinG/shirinsplayground/content/page/conferences_podcasts_webinars.md

 ## Upcoming talks, webinars, podcasts, etc.

--None planned at the moment due to maternity leave.
+None planned at the moment due to maternity leave.
 Details will follow for

 - UseR 2020 Munich

- [ML Summit Berlin in October of 2020-
+- ML Summit Berlin in October of 2020

---
+---

 <br>